Iterative algorithms for partitioned neural network approximation to partial differential equations: Iterative algorithms by neural network approximate solutions

-where $\epsilon$ is the approximation error in the Assumption~\ref{assume3}, $\epsilon_0$ is the approximation error in the coarse neural network solution, and the constant $C_2$ is the error reduction factor for the iterates $u^{(n)}$ of \eqref{iter:two-level:H} in the Hilbert space. \end{theorem}
+where $\epsilon$ is the local neural network solution error in Assumption~\ref{assume3}, $\epsilon_0$ is the coarse neural network solution error, and the constant $C_2$ is the error reduction factor for the iterates $u^{(n)}$ in the two-level additive Schwarz algorithm. \end{theorem}

-As we already discussed in the one-level algorithm, taking $\widehat{U}^{(n+1)}$ as the resulting output makes the method more practical.
-The following is the summary of the two-level additive Schwarz algorithm for neural network approximation:
+In our numerical results, we observed that the coarse problem in the above two-level method, Algorithm 2, does not help to speed up the iteration convergence, since the right hand side term $f+\triangle U^{(n)}$ in the coarse problem has oscillatory and high contrast values near the overlapping region boundary, see Fig.~\ref{fig:2d:smooth:coarse_forcing} in numerical results.
+Such a coarse problem is hard to approximate with a good enough accuracy using a coarse neural network function $U_0(x;\theta_0)$.